 - Spray-and-pray with a filter.
 Narrowing by firmographics feels like targeting.
 In practice, it is bulk outreach to a slightly smaller bulk list.
 The conversion math does not change until you add intent.

 Layer 1: Firmographic foundation.
-You still need baseline filters — industry, company size, geography, revenue range.
+You still need baseline filters: industry, company size, geography, revenue range.
 This is your universe of potential buyers.
-It eliminates companies that could never buy (wrong size, wrong market, wrong geography).
-But it is the starting point, not the finish line.
+It eliminates companies that could never buy because of wrong size, wrong market, or wrong geography.
+It is the starting point, not the finish line.

 Layer 2: Behavioral signals.
 These are observable actions that indicate a company is entering a buying window.
 A new VP of Sales hire.
-A Series B announcement.
+A funding announcement.
 A job posting for a role your product eliminates.
-A competitor’s pricing page visited 12 times in a week.
 Behavioral signals separate “could buy eventually” from “might buy soon.”

 Layer 3: Timing triggers.
 Signals decay.
 A funding round from 18 months ago means nothing.
-A funding round from 3 weeks ago means new budget, new priorities, and decision-makers who are actively evaluating tools.
-Timing triggers define your recency thresholds — how fresh a signal needs to be before you act on it.
+A funding round from three weeks ago means new budget, new priorities, and decision-makers who are actively evaluating tools.
+Timing triggers define your recency thresholds, or how fresh a signal needs to be before you act on it.

 | Dimension | Static ICP | Signal-Based ICP |